TnTech-ECE/F25_Team8_DARPAChallengeTriageDrone/Reports/Detailed Design/Sensors Subsystem.md

 ## Function of the Subsystem

 This subsystem will be how the drone gathers most of the data for it or it's operators to rank victims based on the START Triage method.
 This method ranks patient priority based on three observations: Respiration, Perfusion, and Mental Status [1].
 The first two observations will be acquired through this subsystem.
 Respiration will be based on respiration rate.
-Perfusion is how well the patient's body circulates blood.
-While the triage method asks for radial pulse, which is measured at the patient's wrist, this system will measure the beating of the heart within the chest cavity.
+Perfusion is how well the patient's body circulates blood, and this will be based on radial pulse, which is the pulse felt on the patient's wrist.

 This subsystem will provide access to that information and transmit it to the Signal Processing Subsystem for further evaluation.